 You’ve Been Injured, Where Do You Go from Here?

 Traffic accident injuries and accidental deaths are traumatic for all parties.
-After an accident, you’re naturally shaken and scared.
-As much as you’re able, you should do the following after a motorcycle accident:
+After a motorcycle accident, you’re naturally shaken and scared.
+As much as you’re able, you should do the following after your accident:

 Motorcycle Rider Responsibilities